roguishmountain/movieAverage/README.md

 I stuck with using only IMDB instead of another source such as Wikipedia.
 I found that for some lesser known actors when I tried to create the link to their wikipedia page it didn't appear to be the correct person.
 It seemed safer to use the link to the actor's page instead of going to another source.
 Neither had an API or a useful API.

 Some actors don't have a birthday listed, so those are not factored into the average age.
+Some movies have only actors with no birthdays listed.
+In this case "Unknown" is printed instead of an age.

 Some actors don't have their full birthday listed.
 In this case only the year was used.